kfishkin/brago/README.md

 ## Version log

+## 1.06 (14 April)
+Revamped the 'Champions' screen, now you can filter your champions in various ways, e.g. to find ones with a missing artifact, or with markers, etc.

+Also a lot of cosmetic improvements, especially on displaying artifacts.

 ## 1.05 (12 April)
 Fixed bug where Champion detail page would crash if you'd never defined Great Hall bonuses.
 Thanks to @cmarabate for the report!